virtualscienceforum/virtualscienceforum/speakerguide.md

 * Optimally, the room should be well lit and have no distracting background noise.
 * If you can arrange two screens, so that you use one for your presentation, and the other to view the audience, it may help get some visual feedback.
 * The sound quality makes a difference: try to find a good external microphone.
+* To avoid sound and image latency stop any unnecessary running programs on your device.

 ## Timeline of preparation
 ### One week before your seminar